Reminders for Faculty and Staff

 - Field Work or Work in Remote Locations

-To achieve this goal, the UHH Environmental Health & Safety Office can offer, or coordinate, training in the abovementioned areas.
+To achieve this goal, the UH Hilo Environmental Health & Safety Office can offer, or coordinate, training in the aforementioned areas.